-These shots are usually captured in natural lighting and tend to focus on the character or their equipment worn instead of placing the character front and center with dramatic wardrobe, makeup, and/or posing.
+These shots are usually captured in natural lighting and tend to focus on the character or the equipment worn instead of placing the character front and center with a dramatic wardrobe, makeup, and/or posing.

 At its most basic level, these types of photos are simple snapshots that might be taken for social media pages, character reference sheets, or other purposes.

 In some circles, being able to take casual headshots is a mark of someone who has enough skill (or at least experience and practice) to do so without making basic mistakes like excessive reflectivity on certain clothing items and incorrect lighting.

 With that said, there are always exceptions to the rule and some people do make them look easy!

 Since there are no real rules for casual headshots, often times the only thing that separates a casual headshot from a full-fledged photo shoot is the time and effort put into it.

 If you see a character or person posing in front of a green screen with dramatic lighting, odds are very good that those pictures were not snapped during an off-the-cuff afternoon.

 A casual headshot will most likely not be part of a full spread or portfolio, but it certainly can be!

 Some people who are not professional actors seek out agency headshots at their local portrait studio with the hopes that they might land an audition for something down the road.